BHAEK/smart_grower/README.md

 2. [Components used](https://github.com/BHAEK/smart_grower/edit/main/README.md#components-used)
 3. [Scheme](https://github.com/BHAEK/smart_grower/blob/main/README.md#scheme)
 ---
+### Description
+This is a very simple smart growing tool helpful to grow a small plant from the seed.
+You can control and monitor the entire system from an application or other software that implements a MQTT Client.
+I personally used IoT OnOff ([MACOS](https://apps.apple.com/us/app/iot-onoff/id1267226555), [iOS](https://apps.apple.com/app/id1267226555)) to control the system.
+From the application you can real-time monitor soil moisture level, light level and water level in the tank.
+You can also set three different soil moisture levels and three different light level.
+The system will automatically regulate water and illumination to satisfy the selected level.
+---
 ### Main features:
 * The system is controlled/monitored using the MQTT protocol
 * It supports three different soil moisture levels selected by the user